tophatter/facebook-ruby-ads-sdk/README.md

 ## API Version

-This gem currently uses v2.8 of the Marketing API (soon to be updated to 2.9).
+This gem currently uses v2.9 of the Marketing API.
 You can change the version as desired with the following:

 ```ruby
 FacebookAds.base_uri = 'https://graph.facebook.com/v2.9'